canonical/solutions-engineering-automation/terraform-plans/docs/how-to-create-testing-environment.md

 > Follow [Authorizing GitHub Apps](https://docs.github.com/en/apps/using-github-apps/authorizing-github-apps#difference-between-authorization-and-installation) to grant the application permission to access the organization and repository resources.

-## Step 4: Create Automation Repository
+## Step 4: Create Terraform Automation Repository

-### Step 4.1: Create Repository
+### Step 4.1: Create a new Terraform automation repository

-- Create a Terraform automation repository under the organization.
+- Create a new Terraform automation repository under the testing organization.
+So you can verify github action is working by submit a PR to this repository.
+- Copy files from *solutions-engineering-automation repository*
-- Copy the `terraform-plans` folder to the repository.
+    - Copy the `terraform-plans` folder.
-- Copy the `./github/workflows/terraform-apply.yaml` file to the repository.
+    - Copy the `./github/workflows/terraform-apply.yaml` file.

 ### Step 4.2: Add GitHub App Secrets